-Most of the time, clients want you to have some type of a certification to work in legal.
+Most of the time, clients want you to have some type of certification to work in legal.
 There are some that are willing to train you without a certification, but your chances of landing a job or personal clients are slim without it.

-Of course, you’ll get some audio that require research of terms you don’t know, but it’s not an extensive list of terms and they’re generally easier to find than legal terms.
+Of course, you’ll get some audio that requires research of terms you don’t know, but it’s not an extensive list of terms and they’re generally easier to find than legal terms.
 Plus, you don’t need any type of certification.

 Is it ever a challenge to find clients/steady work?

 Finding clients depends on how well you research.
 Are you looking for companies or personal clients?
 I’d say finding companies isn’t that difficult, but you must pass a test to work with them.
 Personal clients on the other hand, you must provide a reason for them to work with you.
 Why are you more special than a big-box company that’s cheaper?

 I’ve been working with several companies over the past few years, and I’ve learned to have more than one egg in your basket.
 For example, I was contracted with 12 companies at once because I wanted to make dang sure I always had work when I wanted it.